julesjazz/grapefruitlab/content/print/pity-fear.md

 ```

 **Mia:**
 Still, it’s a small town, small Mennonite college.
-And divorce is… Everyone has an opinion, has to take a side. *She can’t really hurt you, can she?* Dad pulls out the DSM 4 to read me the definition of *abuse* — surely not for a case like this.
-It's really a lack of *patience* on my part.
-There’s always middle ground, you just have to try harder…
+And divorce is… Everyone has an opinion, has to take a side. *She can’t really hurt you, can she?* Dad pulls out the DSM 4 to read me the definition of *abuse*.
+Reasonable people would find some middle ground, the problem is a lack of *patience* on my part.
+I need to try harder… Turn back onto the ice.

 **Josie *[sings]*:**
 ```
+4 billion girls in this universe
+But I’m hung up on you like it’s some kind of curse I’m cursed to never stop this hurting.
 And doing so only makes things worse
-4 billion girls in this universe
-But I’m hung up on you like it’s some kind of curse I’m cursed to never stop hurting.
 ```

 **Mia:**
 Everyone wants an explanation.
-This story -- the tragedy of a marriage and divorce -- it's too messy, too complicated. was the love real, or fake all along?
+This tragedy of a marriage and divorce is too messy, too complicated.
+Was the love real, or was it a lie all along?
 They demand a re-write, to make the pieces fit.
-And slowly, over time, the narration becomes almost whole and complete, with a magnitude that is almost certain.
+And slowly, over time -- with telling and re-telling -- the story becomes almost complete, with a magnitude that is almost certain.

 **Josie *[sings]*:**
 ```